VCHui/vch-gists/osxsetup/python.md

-# Using Python on Max OS X
+# Using Python on Mac OS X

 ## A typical system